 A consistent and accurate bibliography could make the difference between a 2:1 and a First!

 Our detailed Citing references guide includes help on different referencing styles and includes examples to follow for lots of different types of publication.

-Your subject librarian can advise on formatting references in the correct style, and with using EndNote (Web and Desktop) for managing your references and using them in your work.
+Your Academic Liaison Librarian can advise on formatting references in the correct style, and with using EndNote and Mendeley for managing your references and using them in your work.

 Contact the Study Advice team for advice on using references in your work, both to support your arguments and to avoid plagiarism.